Rod Taylor is very much himself in this lively, loving documentary.

 The 80-minute film is directed by Robert de Young and co-produced by Stephan Wellink.

-years ago.
-Interviews with Rod were conducted in late 2012, and the team
+The interviews with Rod were conducted in late 2012.

 Mark Hartley, whose credits include "Not